nathangrove/ng-framework/README.md

-# ng2frame
+# ng-framework

 This is a 2 part framework.
-It uses Angular2 on the frontend and the good old tried and true PHP for the backend.
+It uses Angular2+ on the frontend and the good old tried and true PHP for the backend.

 # Backend
 The PHP backend has the .htaccess file for apache.
 During development it is easiest to link the api folder to the apache public directory.